Syria 'failure' looms, mediator seeks US, Russian help

 The Syrian government delegation has resisted efforts to discuss a transition of power in Geneva this week, saying fighting "terrorism" must be addressed first.

-"Terrorism is certainly no less acute a problem" than the humanitarian crisis in Syria, Russian Foreign Minister Sergei Lavrov told a news conference in Moscow.
+"Terrorism is certainly no less acute a problem" than the humanitarian crisis in Syria, Russian Foreign Minister Sergei Lavrov told a news conference on a visit to Egypt.
 He added that "terrorist groups" fighting there were a growing threat.

+He accused Western countries that have lent support to the opposition and rebel groups, which are fighting alongside al Qaeda and other Islamist militants, of "de facto attempts to justify terrorism" by arguing it cannot be eradicated from Syria as long as Assad remains in power.

+The National Coalition, Syria's main opposition group, which is backed by the West and began talks with a government delegation in Geneva last month, accuses Assad of supporting terrorists on the ground in Syria as he fights the rebels.

 "EATING CAT"